RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 1. Connect your Red Pitaya to a PC over a :ref:`Serial Console <console>`.

-2. Type ``ip a`` and hit enter to check the status of your ethernet connection on Red Pitaya.
+2. Type ``ip a`` and hit enter to check the status of your Ethernet connection on Red Pitaya.

     a.
 If you have connected to your Red Pitaya over a wireless connection, you should check the status of the ``wlan0`` interface.